LOREN FRYXELL

 Budget-Balancing the Groves Mechanisms

 Abstract.
-When monetary transfers are available, one hurdle to achieving efficiency in mechanism design is balancing the budget.
-The Groves mechanisms characterize the class of strategyproof and allocatively efficient mechanisms, but no mechanism exists which is strategyproof and fully efficient—i.e., allocatively efficient and balances the budget.
+When monetary transfers are available, one hurdle to achieving full efficiency in mechanism design is balancing the budget.
+The Groves mechanisms characterize the class of strategyproof and allocatively efficient mechanisms, but no mechanism exists which is strategyproof and fully efficient—i.e., allocatively efficient and budget-balanced.
 I characterize the class of Groves mechanisms which come as close as possible to balancing the budget without ever running a deficit.
 I call these cascading rebate mechanisms.
-Moreover, I show that in any domain, the pivotal mechanism uniquely maximizes ex-post surplus among all mechanisms which satisfy strategy-proofness, allocative efficiency, and universal participation, and that in a universal domain, the pivotal mechanism also uniquely minimizes ex-post surplus among all such mechanisms.
-That said, in restricted domains there exist mechanisms which come closer to budget-balance than the pivotal mechanism while never running a deficit.
-One important example is in an auction setting, in which the surplus-minimizing mechanism generates surplus approaching zero as the number of players gets large—significantly outperforming the pivotal mechanism (here, the second-price auction).
+One important case is the efficient allocation of a single good while raising as little revenue as possible.
+In this case, a cascading rebate mechanism generates revenue approaching zero as the number of players grows.